brooks-builds/basic_rust_todo/README.md

   - [x] DRY up command
   - [x] DRY up library for writing to file
   - [x] Change done to be a toggle
+  - [x] qa tests use unwrap_err
-- [ ] QA
+- [x] QA
-  - [ ] test for not providing number as an id
+  - [x] test for not providing anything after a command that requires an id
-  - [ ] test for not providing anything after delete
+  - [x] test for not providing number as an id
-  - [ ] test for providing to high of an id
+  - [x] test for providing to high of an id
-  - [ ] test for providing a negative id
+  - [x] test for providing a negative id
+  - [x] test for not providing a todo after command add

 ## How to use